AdamBissonnette/MM-Base-WP-Plugin/readme.txt

 1. Sample of the "li" output used with a fairly large set of bylaws.

 == Changelog ==

+= 1.8 =

+* Added date modified as an available template parameter using the {date} markup
+* Added file extension as an available template parameter using the {ext} markup
+* Added a "prettyname" parameter to the shortcode which strips dashes, underscores and the file extension when set to "true", replaces them with spaces, adds spaces between uppercase characters and then trims everything nicely
+* Added a "regexstrip" parameter to the shortcode which strips away characters based on a given regex string from the user (Note: will throw errors if the regex isn't properly formatted!)
+* Added a "dateformat" parameter for adjusting how the date modified variable appears
+* Added an output format called "li2" which renders the name date and extension parameters in an unordered list

+= 1.7 =

+* Changed default order setting to be labeled as "ascending|asc" instead of "descending|desc"

+= 1.6 =

+* Added "order" parameter

+= 1.5 =

+* Bug fix for orderby date code

+= 1.4 =

+* Bug fix for tabular list target and class vars not being passed through correctly.

+= 1.3 =

+* Updated human_filesize function to work according to the standardized International System.

+= 1.2 =

+* Fixed bug with array_map usage in 5.2.17

+= 1.1 =

+* Fixed missing break; in the format switch

 = 1.0 =